 The costs of commuting to and from work, whether by car or public transportation, are not deductible.
 Parking costs at a daily workplace aren't deductible either.
-But the costs of traveling to meet with clients or potential customers, going from one job to another, or traveling outside a normal working area are deductible -- if they exceed 2 percent of the worker's adjusted gross income and are not reimbursed by an employer.
-Take either a flat 57.5 cents-per-mile deduction or calculate the actual cost by adding up the cost of fuel, depreciation, repairs, maintenance, and insurance associated with each trip.
+But the costs of traveling to meet with clients or potential customers, going from one job to another, or traveling outside a normal working area are currently deductible -- if they exceed 2 percent of the worker's adjusted gross income and are not reimbursed by an employer.
+Take either a flat 53.5 cents-per-mile deduction or calculate the actual cost by adding up the cost of fuel, depreciation, repairs, maintenance, and insurance associated with each trip.
+Next year, things will be different under the new tax law enacted in December 2017.

-Pets may be loved members of a family, but they are not dependents -- and expenses associated with caring for them can't be deducted.
+Pets may be loved members of a family and can offer many perks, but they are not dependents -- and expenses associated with caring for them can't be deducted.
 One exception: guide or service animals.
 In that case, the costs to buy, train, and care for a pet (including food, grooming, and vet visits) are deductible.
 Pet owners might also be able to deduct the costs associated with caring for a foster pet on behalf of a nonprofit shelter or rescue agency.

 The cost of renting a home, apartment, or condo is not deductible.
 An exception is for people using part of the space exclusively and regularly for business.
 Tax filers can determine the home office deduction based on the relative expenses and size of the business area to the entire home.
 (A simplified option lets the filer deduct $5 per square foot, up to 300 square feet, used for business purposes.)